Centralia Power Plant: Ownership

-An split-ownership contract contract was signed on October 30, 1970 and lasted until 2000.
+A split-ownership contract was signed on October 30, 1970 and lasted until 2000.
 The plant was owned by eight utilities: PacifiCorp (47.5%), Washington Water Power (Avista Energy) (15%), Seattle City Light (8%), Snohomish County PUD (8%), Tacoma Power (8%), Puget Sound Energy (7%), Grays Harbor County PUD (4%), and Portland General Electric (2.5%).

 PacifiCorp began to struggle financially, posting losses of $92 million in the third quarter of 1998 despite an attempt to purchase a holding company of British Energy early that year.
 In December 1998, ScottishPower announced their purchase of PacifiCorp for $7.9 billion in stock; the merger pended the approval of various state and federal commissions.

 The plant instead was sold to TransAlta Corporation for $554 million, which was approved by the company boards of both Avista Energy and PacifiCorp in May 1999.
 The Grays Harbor and Snohomish utilities approved the purchase later that same month, with Seattle City Light and Tacoma Power following into June.
 In early 2000, Portland General Electric sold its 2.5% share to Avista Energy.
 The merger was officially approved by federal regulators in January 2000 and accepted by the Washington Utilities and Transportation Commission on March 6, 2000; Tacoma Power's share was officially sold in May.
 Utility regulators and state commissions in other states, including California, Oregon, and Wyoming, followed suit in approving the sale, allowing TransAlta to take full control of the plant.

 Proceeds and profits from the sale were required by law to be given to customers and shareholders; the amount rebated back to customers was estimated to be a combined $13.3 million, while the three private owners, Avista, PacifiCorp, and Puget Sound Energy, were to receive a combined $47.4 million.
 Rate increases had been pending prior to the sale by both Avista, at 10.4%, and PacifiCorp, at 14.3%, and rebates from the sale of the Centralia Electric-Steam Plant to their customers were to be factored into the requests.

-Future plans
+Proposed projects

-Future plans for the site include the operating of several green-energy facilities, including generating power via hydrogen and nuclear fusion, and the decommissioning of the Centralia Coal Mine is expected to incorporate renewable-energy machinery as the coal plant closes.
+Proposals for the site include the operating of several green-energy facilities, including generating power via hydrogen and nuclear fusion, and the decommissioning of the Centralia Coal Mine is expected to incorporate renewable-energy machinery as the coal plant closes.
 The company created a $20 million fund for training and educational work programs for remaining employees of the plant.

 A 1000 acre solar farm, to be located immediately north of the Lewis and Thurston county border, was proposed in 2018.
 At the time of the announcement, it was to be the largest such type in the United States.
 Capable of providing up to 180 MW, nearly 200 megawatts short of the steam plant's production, it was to open in 2020.